Penny Cryptos are Like Penny Stocks; That is, Risky… but Sometimes a Good Choice Anyways

 If you are going to go long in crypto, think about the blue-chips.
 If you want to gamble a bit, look for penny cryptos with fundamentals, a smart white paper, community support, and a good team.

 BOTTOMLINE: Penny cryptos can be an exciting prospect for investors without a lot of cash to invest.
 They can even be a smart investment.
-However, you really have to know what you are buying and be ready to trade them lightening quick in the event of a pump.
-As, the penny crypto very often sees a pump followed by a quick dump.
+However, you really have to know what you are buying and be ready to trade them lightening quick in the event of a pump (and that means being signed up for the exchange the coin trades on before that happens).
+The penny crypto very often sees a pump followed by a quick dump (followed by in some worst cases months to years of stagnation).
 If you have guts, want to take a risk, and are set up to trade a given penny crypto, and if you know the risks and have read up on the coin, then by all means, take the risk.
 Just don’t get lured into penny cryptos without considering their pros and cons and without be prepared.